student working in engineering lab with nitrogen

 • Creating a Position: To get started in the hiring process, employers are required to complete and submit a job description at: https://nucareers.northeastern.edu/employers/overview.htm

 • Deadlines: Job descriptions are due at the end of January and the end of September for the Spring and Fall terms, respectively.
-Employers who have missed the deadlines are still encouraged to reach a coordinator, as the placement cycle takes several months and we may still have candidates available.
+Employers who have missed the deadlines are still encouraged to reach a coordinator, as the hiring cycle takes several months and we may still have candidates available.

 More Details for Employers